neoncrypto/fam_detailing/index.md

   - SUV: $768.87 / $600 ≈ 1.28 services
   - Truck: $768.87 / $700 ≈ 1.10 services

-These estimates assume that the full amount charged for each service goes towards covering the initial investment.
+Note that these estimates assume that the full amount charged for each service goes towards covering the initial investment (recommended).

 ---